Determinants, even instantons and Bridgeland stability: Appendix: Computational Observations

 Now let $\epsilon>0$ be a real number which makes $[a-\epsilon,b+\epsilon] \subset(0,1)$.
 It is clear that for every $t \in f^{-1}([0,\epsilon])$ we have $E \in \mathcal{A}^{\gamma(t)}$, we just have to choose the connected component $W$ of $f^{-1}([0,\epsilon])$ containing $1$ and this set will be $W=[w,1]$ for some $w \in R_{>0}$.

 \end{proof}

-The consequence of this theorem is that for an object to be in a real $\lambda$-wall, that is for it to became semistable, it has to first be unstable in $\mathcal{A}^{\gamma(w)}$.
-This allows for an inductive approach in this exceptional regions, where we use the fact that twisting by $\mathcal{O}(-1)$ the exceptional region $R_1$ intersect the original region $R_1$ at the line $\{-1\} \times (0,0.7)$, and if we can prove that an object is semistable at region $R_1$ then we can draw curves through the twisted region that don't go inside the regions "numerically possible" to prove that none of this numerical $\lambda$-walls are real.
+The consequence of Proposition \ref{lem} is that for an object to be in a actual $\lambda$-wall, that is for it to became semistable, it has to first be unstable in $\mathcal{A}^{\gamma(w)}$.
+This allows for an inductive approach in this quiver regions, where we use the fact that twisting by $\mathcal{O}(-1)$ the quiver region $R_1$ intersect the original region $R_1$ at the line $\{-1\} \times (0,0.7)$, and if we can prove that an object is semistable at region $R_1$ then we can draw curves through the twisted region that don't go inside the regions "numerically possible" to prove that none of this numerical $\lambda$-walls are real.